I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 What’s the best trim color with Revere Pewter?

-As we just learner, RP looks great paired with a number of colors.
+As we just learned, RP looks great paired with a number of colors.
 But what is the best trim color for Revere Pewter?
 The top 2 trim paint colors that go with Revere are:

 - White Dove – gray undertones